openfoodfacts/openfoodfacts-ai/spellcheck/README.md

 - If no separator is found (only a whitespace), we concatenate the digits (example : `4 0%` -> `40%`).
 Just as a guarantee, we make sure that the value is below (or equals) 100.
 - In addition to these rules, we pad the match with whitespaces if context needs it.
 Pad is added if previous or next char is an alphanumerical character (`raisin7%` -> `raisin 7%`) or an opening/closing parenthesis (`19%(lait` -> `19% (lait`).

-#### Vocabulary corrections
+### Vocabulary corrections

 This third method is based on dictionaries of known words.
 The first vocabulary is extracted and curated from the Wikipedia dataset (called WikipediaVoc).
 This vocabulary is very large and contains a lot of rare words.
 Hopefully, it doesn't contain a lot of misspelled words (only words occurring more than 3 times are kept).
 Second vocabulary is created from the OFF database.
 This voc is smaller but more specialized for foods (called IngredientsVoc).
 Vocabularies come from the [RobotOFF github repository](https://github.com/openfoodfacts/robotoff/tree/master/data/taxonomies).
-At the moment, vocabularies are not stored in this repository.
-They need to be manually downloaded and placed at the right place.
-If not, an error will be thrown.
-This behavior must be corrected soon.
+They need to be downloaded before running the model using the `download_vocabulary.sh` script (see **Install dependencies**).

 Method : first we tokenize the full description.
 For each alphabetical tokens, we check whether the token is a know word of WikipediaVoc.
 If not, 2 methods are used.